 The neurosis of the home-worker also makes them more conscious of time.
 In an office, we plug on with our work but take casual interruptions – colleagues stopping for a chat, clients on the phone, birthday cakes to be eaten – in our stride.
 At home, each cold-caller, kettle boil or adjustment of the thermostat seems like precious time wasted and adds to our sense of guilt – the boss isn’t paying us to leave our desk to let the dog out!

-This temporal anxiety is amplified if you are self-employed when each month’s bills depend on making the most of every minute when time is literally money.
-However, when I was my own boss, if I wasn’t on top form on a particular day, the only person I had to explain that too was myself – and I happened to be quite understanding about it.
-Now I’m part of a team and on somebody else’s wage bill, I’m all too aware that if I take advantage of a casual day at home, I’ll be letting a lot of people down.
+This temporal anxiety is amplified if you are self-employed, when each month’s bills depend on making the most of every minute, when time is literally money.
+However, when I was my own boss, if I wasn’t on top form on a particular day, the only person I had to explain that to was myself – and I happened to be quite understanding about it.
+Now that I’m part of a team and on somebody else’s wage bill, I’m all too aware that if I take advantage of a casual day at home, I’ll be letting a lot of people down.

 …when you’re having fun